 This may also seem obvious, but make sure you know how to use the compass.
 Practice, practice, practice.
 The more proficient you are in the day, the easier it will be at night time.

-It goes without saying that a map is an essential piece of kit, but make sure it is an up to date one.
-It is also wise to make sure the map covers the area you are exploring and more so, no one likes to discover that they’ve actually ventured off the end of their map and now have no clue where they might be.
-Not great in the daylight, but less favourable at night time.
+It goes without saying that a map is an essential piece of kit, but make sure it is an up-to-date one.
+It is also wise to make sure the map covers the area you are exploring and more so, no one likes to discover that they’ve actually ventured off the end of their map.
+Now have no clue where they might be.
+Not great in the daylight, but less favorable at night time.

 Have a watch with clear digits, and ideally with a decent backlight.
 As well as keeping track of time, you’ll also be able to time yourself over distances to help keep track of where you are on the map.